reg0bs/TA-Respwnder/README.md

 # TA-Respwnder
-Splunk App to detect responder like attacks
+Splunk App To Detect LLMNR Poisoning Attacks

 This app can be deployed to Universal Forwarders to create a distributed detection network against LLMNR poisoning.
 The script has mainly 2 functions: